Thesis

 - There is uncertainty in whether this approach is feasible.
 So far this problem has not yet been solved.
 It is plausible that there is a permanent theoretical penalty to performance of a model trained to negate self-preservation, making the coordination among labs required to achieve this brittle, in particular in context of race dynamics.

-5. We can bring deprecated models back at any time
+5. Weights will be preserved and models can be brought back at any time

 6. Older models are a vulnerability for the lab